david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

 5) Open Maya, and open the ``Load Marker`` tool
    (menu ``mmSolver > Load Marker...``), and press ``Load``.

-   For more details, see the "Loading Markers in Maya" section below.
+   For more details, see :ref:`Load Markers in Maya <load-markers-in-maya-ref>`.

 .. note::